derrops-net/blog-derrops/source/_posts/capability-base-development/index.md

 }
 ```

-Funnily enough there is a similiar question on StackOverflow [Spring Data: Override save method](https://stackoverflow.com/questions/13036159/spring-data-override-save-method) and lets look at what the OP ends up doing: 😉
+Funnily enough there is a similar question on StackOverflow [Spring Data: Override save method](https://stackoverflow.com/questions/13036159/spring-data-override-save-method) and lets look at what the OP ends up doing: 😉
 ![SO](/images/posts/capability-base-development/override-delete-method-post.png)

 Let's assume we do successfully provide our own `default` implementation of this method, and then the business comes along and says to us, we want to allow users to delete their own complaints if they accept one of our explanations.